GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Twelve_Step_Program/Do_not_say_Words_You_Regret.md

 Do not become emotinally attacking, Carol.
 Helen hears it and the hive mind crashes

-Great Seal pyramid of Africa - 13th stepe Eye in the sky.
+Great Seal pyramid of Africa - 13th step Eye in the sky.
+Join us, Carol.

 The eye, the singer, says to audience (hive mind):